kakaobrain/g2pm/README.md

 # g2pM
-A Neural Grapheme-to-Phoneme Conversion Package for MandarinChinese Based on a New Open Benchmark Dataset
+This is the official repository of our paper [A Neural Grapheme-to-Phoneme Conversion Package for MandarinChinese Based on a New Open Benchmark Dataset](https://arxiv.org/abs/2004.03136).

 ## Install
 ```
 pip install g2pM
 ```

-## Dataset
+## The CPP Dataset
 In data folder, there are [train/dev/test].sent files and [train/dev/test].lb files.
 In *.sent file, each lines corresponds to one sentence and a special symbol ▁ (U+2581) is added to the left and right of polyphonic character.
 The pronunciation of the corresponding character is at the same line from *.lb file.
 For each sentence, there could be several polyphonic characters, but we randomly choose only one polyphonic character to annotate.

 ## Requirements